wwittmer/unicens-linux-daemon/cfg/README.md

 In order to use this job, make sure that the I2C Port has been already created by the  `<I2CPortCreate>` tag.
 The tag to create an I2C write job is named `<I2CPortWrite>`.
-With this job, a single- or multiple I2C write command can be sent.
+With this job, a single- or multiple I2C write commands can be sent across the network to a Remote Node.
 If only the two mandatory attributes are given, a single message is sent:

 - Address=".."